Instructions for operation

 3. You can filter check records by name, type, inspector, and state.

-4. Device anomaly recording.
-Device anomaly recording includes the following four situations.
+4. Equipment anomaly recording.
+Equipment anomaly recording includes the following four situations.

 a).
-Duplicate Checks: The task was assigned to another person, but due to being offline at the time, the task bucket could not load, and both the original task executor and the new task executor performed the task, resulting in task duplication.
+Duplicated checks: The task was assigned to another person, but due to being offline at the time, the task bucket could not load, and both the original task executor and the new task executor performed the task, resulting in task duplication.
 In this case, this prompt will appear.

 b).
-Abnormal QR code scanning of device: When an issue arises during the device scanning process to initiate the task and the executor choose to continue the task, this exception prompt appears.
+QR code scanning failed: When an issue arises during the equipment scanning process to initiate the task and the executor choose to continue the task, this exception prompt appears.

 c).
-Skipping device checks: When a device check is skipped, this exception prompt appears.
+Skipped due to equipment exception: When a device check is skipped, this exception prompt appears.

 d).
-Devices are marked as abnormal: When a device is marked as abnormal during inspection, this exception prompt appears.
+The equipment status is marked as abnormal: When a piece of equipment is marked as abnormal during inspection, this exception prompt appears.

 5. You can click the icon to download check records.